FREE GROCERY GUIDE

 That said, buying organic is encouraged as a thyroid-healthy practice for several reasons.
 It's more environmentally friendly and does far less to contribute to our worsening heavy metal pollution.
 So, buy organic whenever possible, and know that it's helping all of us reduce our heavy metal load in the long run, but it can’t be relied upon to avoid heavy metals in your rice today.

-How I Cook and Consume Rice at Home
+How I Safely Cook and Consume Rice at Home

 First, what works for me may not be right for you.
-We all have our own set of circumstances, needs, and sensitivities that come into play when making dietary choices.
+We all have our own set of circumstances, needs, sensitivities, and preferences that come into play when making dietary choices.
 As a rule, I try not to rely too heavily on any one staple and focus instead on the widest dietary variety possible.
+Dietary diversity is one of my favorite nutritional insurance policies.

-It’s not a mainstay, but rice and wild rice are present in my current thyroid-healthy diet, and yes, more so since I’ve eliminated gluten.
-My family and I eat and enjoy white, brown, and wild rice in moderation.
+It’s not a mainstay, but rice and wild rice are present in my current diet, and indeed more so since I’ve eliminated gluten.
+My family and I do choose to eat and enjoy white and wild rice in moderation.
+Because of what I've learned about rice, I almost never make brown rice at home, but do consume it in the form or brown rice pasta on occasion.

 At home, when my family is eating something that's accompanied by white rice, like curries or stir-fries, I often cook up a bag of frozen organic cauliflower rice for myself instead.
 Still, I appreciate the real thing once in a while, and eating some rice enables me to do things like travel, dine out, and socialize more easily.
-That food freedom is important, and I choose to take it where I can get it.
+That food freedom is important, and I choose to exercise that by including some rice in my diet.

 That said, I experience much less brain fog when I keep my consumption of gluten-free grains below a certain threshold.
 Eliminating them entirely doesn't feel necessary or worth it to me at this time.
-Instead, I use moderation and some of the tactics I listed above to reduce heavy metal exposure.
+Instead, I use moderation and some of the tactics I listed above when cooking for my family to reduce our risk of heavy metal exposure.

 My favorite rice and rice-based products:

 We occasionally eat some rice-based products, like gluten-free bread or pasta.
 On pasta night, I might whip up zoodles or spaghetti squash for myself while the boys have their pasta.
 But I also appreciate the ability to occasionally enjoy my favorite brown rice-based gluten-free pasta from Jovial, which is shockingly similar to the real thing.
 My whole family enjoys it and doesn't notice the difference.
-Sometimes, it's nice to boil just one pot of pasta!
+Sometimes, it's nice to boil just one pot of pasta to get dinner on the table!

 While my baking endeavors typically fall into the Paleo (i.e., grain-free) category, I occasionally use a rice-based gluten-free flour blend for a batch of huckleberry pancakes or cookies that taste more ‘traditional.’
-Like our favorite rice-based pasta, this is a good compromise when I want to bake something the whole family can enjoy.
-Plus, because my son has a tree nut allergy, paleo baked goods, which often rely on nut flours, are off-limits for him.
+Like our favorite rice-based pasta, this is a good compromise when I want to bake or prepare something more traditional, or nut-free.
+Because my son has a tree nut allergy, paleo baked goods, which often rely on nut flours, are off-limits for him.
+So, this is an example of the fact that we're all juggling different factors when we make our food choices.

 Are my heavy metals high from eating some rice?